science-nature/DAPPER/README.md

     you will need to define the model linearization.
     Note: this only needs to support 1D input (single realization).
 * `demo.py` to visually showcase a simulation of the model.
-* `liveplotting.py` (optional) to define how
-  the assimilation process should be visualized on-line.
 * Files that define a complete Hidden Markov Model ready for a twin experiment (OSSE).
     For example, this will plug in the `step`function you made previously as in `Dyn['model'] = step`.
     For further details, see examples such as `DAPPER/mods/Lorenz63/{sak12,boc12}.py`.

 <!--